ControlHair: Synergizing Physics Simulator and Video Diffusion for Controllable Dynamic Hair Rendering: Method

-We support $\mathcal{P}_{\text{hair}}$ by configuring hair-related physical parameters in the simulator.
+We encode $\mathcal{P}_{\text{hair}}$ by configuring hair-related physical parameters in the simulator.
 For external forces $\mathcal{F}$, standard settings cover most cases, such as wind strength/direction and gravity.
 To account for the effect of human motion (a component of $\mathcal{F}$) on hair dynamics, we instantiate a digital human in the simulator, attach hair strands to its scalp, and drive the character with the desired motions.
 This setup allows human motion to directly influence hair behavior.
 The simulator finally outputs $\text{H}_{1:\text{T}}$.
 The $\text{H}_{1:\text{T}}$ is then encoded into per-frame control signals (\Sect{sec:method:ctrl_sig}), which will be used to guide the video generation (\Sect{sec:method:diffusion}).
 Note that we are free to switch among different simulators ($\mathcal{S}$) and physics conditions ($\mathcal{P}_{\text{hair}}$, $\mathcal{F}$) as long as the output of the simulator is per-frame hair geometry.

 This cascaded, decoupled design offers two key advantages.
-First, it delegates the main part of physics-based dynamics generation to the simulator, leaving the video diffusion model to focus on photorealistic inpainting based on simulated geometry, thereby reducing its burden of physics reasoning.
+First, it delegates the physics reasoning to simulator, leaving the video diffusion model to focus on photorealistic inpainting based on simulated geometry, thereby reducing its burden.
 Second, it unifies diverse physics parameters into a common representation: per-frame hair geometry.
 As a result, users can modify the parameter set for different tasks simply by switching to a suitable simulator, without altering the downstream design.
 However, estimating 3D hair strands from a single image may introduce geometric errors, as it is an under-constrained problem.
 These errors could propagate into the generated video.
 Fortunately, we observe that the diffusion model, guided by the reference image, often corrects mismatches caused by this imperfect reconstruction.
 We further discuss this in \Sect{sec:discussion}.